 To ensure proper timing, the watch is first checked on a computerized timer and then rechecked after a minimum of 48 hours.
 Philippe Medawar provides clients with a one year warranty, excluding rust and broken parts, for the COA service.

 This is a very general description of the extremely detailed, precise, time consuming COA process.
-Those with additional inquiries are welcome to either phone or visit the Philippe Medawar atelier on 28th Street.
+Those with additional inquiries are welcome to either phone or visit the Philippe Medawar atelier on 28th Street in Grand Rapids, Michigan.

-Many people incorrectly assume watch battery replacement is a piece of cake.
+Many people incorrectly assume watch battery replacement is elementary.
 If that were true, we wouldn’t need watchmakers to replace batteries.
-Weekly,

 Weekly, Philippe Medawar is asked to rescue timepieces with broken and missing parts, scratched/dented backs and scraped circuit boards resulting from unqualified hands attempting to open a watch case with a knife to replace a battery without the proper training and equipment.
 To protect your investment and the well-being of your watch, Philippe Medawar advises you not allow a non-watchmaker to attempt battery replacement.

-Various watch brands, the construction of distinct models within a brand, whether or not they are waterproof or water-resistant are all criteria that determine a watchmaker’s approach to changing watch batteries.
-Regardless of the brand of quartz watch, Philippe Medawar advises every two years maximum, batteries should be replaced – even if the watch is still running.
-This preventive care is vital and could prevent the battery from leaking, causing corrosion to the movement, circuit board and other delicate parts.
+Various watch brands, the construction of distinct models within a brand, whether or not they are waterproof or water-resistant are some criteria that determine a watchmaker’s approach to changing watch batteries.
+Philippe Medawar advises every two years maximum, batteries should be replaced regardless of the brand of quartz watch and even if the watch is still running.
+This preventive care is vital and could prevent the battery from leaking, causing corrosion to the movement, circuit board and other delicate parts. (see photo)

 The time needed to replace a watch battery is unique to each watch.
 Watch battery replacement service fees vary depending on the amount of time needed by the watchmaker and this can only be determined after the watchmaker inspects your watch.
-Clients may request an appointment or stop by Philippe Medawar on 28th Street for a free estimate of time necessary and battery replacement service fees.
+Clients may request an appointment or stop by Philippe Medawar on 28th Street in Grand Rapids for a free estimate.